AdobeDocs/experience-manager-65.zh-Hant/help/forms/using/hsm-certify-esign-docs.md

           adminSession = slingRepository.loginAdministrative(null);
              resourceResolver = jcrResourceResolverFactory.getResourceResolver(adminSession);

-             //retrieve specifications for each of the services, you may pass null if you don't want to use that service
+             //retrieve specifications for each of the services, you may pass null if you do not want to use that service
-             //as we don't want encryption in this case, passing null for Encryption Options
+             //as we do not want encryption in this case, passing null for Encryption Options
              //for encrypted document pass Unlock Options - see the method getUnlockOptions() below outDoc = docAssuranceService.secureDocument(inDoc, null, getSignatureOptions(alias,resourceResolver),null,null);
         }